Spratly Islands dispute: History of the Spratly Islands

-Between April 7, 1933 and April 13, 1933, France took possession of the Spratly Islands and notification of the occupation appeared in the Official Journal of July 26, 1933, subsequently the islands was annexed to the Cochin-Chinese province of Baria on December 21, 1933 by the Cochin-China Governor J. Krautheimer.
+Between April 7, 1933, and April 13, 1933, France took possession of the Spratly Islands and notification of the occupation appeared in the Official Journal of July 26, 1933.
+France claimed the Spratlys for the French Union, rather than as part of Indochina (and its successor Vietnam).
+China protested.

 The Spratlys and the Paracels were conquered by Japan in 1939.
-Japan administered the Spratlys via Taiwan's jurisdiction and the Paracels via Hainan's jurisdiction.
-France and UK protested and reasserted French soveregnty.
+Japan annexed the Spratly Islands via Taiwanese jurisdiction as part of Kaohsiung on 30 March 1939.
+France and UK protested and reasserted French sovereignty.

-In 1946, the Americans reminded the Philippines at its independence that the Spratlys was not Philippine territory, both to not anger Chiang Kai-shek in China and because the Spratlys were not part of the Philippines per the 1898 treaty Spain signed with America.
+China Handbook 1937–1943: A comprehensive survey of major developments in China in six years of war was published by the Republic of China in 1943 and stated its southernmost territory as "Triton Island of the Paracel Group".
+China Handbook 1937–1945, a revised edition covering the entire Second Sino-Japanese War, claimed that the Spratly islands were contested among China, the Philippines, and Indochina.

 The Paracels and Spratlys were handed over to Republic of China control from Japan after the 1945 surrender of Japan, since the Allied powers assigned the Republic of China to receive Japanese surrenders in that area.

 The Republic of China garrisoned Itu Aba (Taiping) island in 1946 and posted Chinese flags and markers on it along with Woody island in the Paracels, France tried, but failed to make them leave Woody island.
 The aim of the Republic of China was to block the French claims.

-In 1947, the Republic of China drew up the map showing the U shaped claim on the entire South China Sea, showing the Spratly and Paracels in Chinese territory.
+In 1947, the Republic of China drew up the map showing the U-shaped claim on the entire South China Sea, showing the Spratly and Paracels in Chinese territory.
 In 1947, the ROC government renamed 159 islands in the area and published the Map of the South China Sea Islands.
 The ROC has occupied Taiping Island, the largest island in the Spratlys, constantly since 1956.

-The Republic of China (ROC), which ruled Mainland China before 1949, has been confined to Taiwan since 1949.

 After pulling out its garrison in 1950 when the Republic of China evacuated to Taiwan, when the Filipino Tomas Cloma uprooted an ROC flag on Itu Aba laid claim to the Spratlys and, the Republic of China (now Taiwan) again regarrisoned Itu Aba in 1956.

 Taiwan's garrison from 1946 to 1950 and 1956-now on Itu Aba represents an "effective occupation" of the Spratlys.
 China established a coastal defence system against Japanese pirates or smugglers.
+During the San Francisco Peace Conference of 1951, the San Francisco Peace Treaty was signed.
+During the conference, the USSR motioned for the Paracels and the Spratly to be awarded to China, but the motion was rejected by a vote of 46 to 3, with one abstention.